ECS153/final-project-click-to-add-lemon/Source/AnalyzeData/README.md

+# How to run
+    In the current directory, run "make", and there should be a exec file calls "analyze".
+    Run "./analyze" to get the output file.
+    The input file is currently "test.txt", the output file will be "output_data.txt", wrote down the information we want from the keylog.

 # Rules for analyzing data we got using keylogger
 ### 1. Check for user's email adresses:
     the following might be the password.
     ** using namchen@ucdavis.edu for test now